robinhood-unofficial/pyrh/README.md

 WARNING!!

-Robinhood is now requiring a mandatory a 2FA.
+Robinhood is now requiring a mandatory a MFA.
+Going to your Robinhood Web App and turning on 2FA is highly recomended because without it your auth tokens wil expire every 24 hours.
+To do this, go to settings, turn on 2FA, select "Authentication App", click "Can't Scan It?", and save the 16-character QR code.
+Use something like this to login:

+    QR = "1234567890qwerty"
+    my_trader = Robinhood()
+    my_trader.login(username="username", password="password", qr_code=QR)

-This API can be run from the console, where the user will have to input an SMS code sent to their phone.
+Without 2FA, this API can be run from the console, where the user will have to input an SMS code sent to their phone.
-After logging in, the SMS code expires after 24 hours.
+Again, after logging in, the SMS code expires after 24 hours.
-In theory, one could trade with an algorithm if they signed in with the console at the beginning of the trading day.
+In theory, one could trade with an algorithm if they signed in with the console at the beginning of each trading day.

 [![Join the chat at https://gitter.im/J-Robinhood/Lobby](https://badges.gitter.im/J-Robinhood/Lobby.svg)](https://gitter.im/J-Robinhood/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 Python Framework to make trades with Robinhood Private API.